 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Tylenol with Codeine #4 (acetaminophen and codeine)?
+What other drugs will affect Tylenol with Codeine #4?

 This list is not complete.
-Other drugs may interact with acetaminophen and codeine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect Tylenol with Codeine #4, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.